zino-rs/zino/crates/zino-derive/docs/model_accessor.md

   the column value should be unique in the table.

 - **`#[schema(not_null)]`**: The `not_null` annotation is used to indicate that the column has a not-null constraint.
-It also prohibits the cases when the `String` value is empty or the `Uuid` value is `nil`.
+It also prohibits the case when the `Uuid` value is `nil`.

 - **`#[schema(nonempty)]`**: The `nonempty` annotation is used to indicate that the `String`, `Vec<T>` or `Map` value should be nonempty.